headHUB/Adafruit_GFX/README.txt

 and uses an experimental text method, faster and support multiple fonts!
  - Faster Circle rendering
  - Faster Font Rendering
- - Multiple font support
+ - Multiple Font support
- - Expanded bitmap support
+ - Expanded Bitmap support
  - Added ellipse rendering (with fast sin e cos tables)
- - Slight faster drawLine for 32bit processors (new)
+ - Slight faster drawLine

-I introduced a small error in drawCircle and his variants that I just fix, if you downloaded this library before, please use the current version!!!
+The compatibility with the original Adafruit library it's 100% so this one can be used without drawback.

 If uou are using a library that include this one you can get an error during compilation about glcdfont!!!
-Solution it's simple, if you want to use this library you just comment out the include of glcdfont in the library that uses this verion of Adafruit_GFX as:
+Solution it's simple, if you want to use this library you just comment out the include of glcdfont in the library that uses this version of Adafruit_GFX as:

 //#include "glcdfont.c" //comment out if you are using the custom version of Adafruit_GFX!!!!!!!!!
 You can also try to use this: